pleb-devs/developing-cln-plugins/building-a-plugin/README.md

 cat /tmp/plugin_out
 ```

-You can also run in a seperate terminal
+You can also run in a separate terminal

 ```
 watch -n 1 cat /tmp/plugin_out